elgiano/nn.ar/README.md

 - loads models asynchronously on scsynth

 - tested so far only with [RAVE](https://github.com/acids-ircam/rave) (v1 and v2) and [msprior](https://github.com/caillonantoine/msprior) models
-- tested so far only on CPU, on linux
+- tested so far only on CPU, on linux, windows and mac.

 ```supercollider
 // Example: